skrusche63/spark-elastic/README.md

 Combining Apache Spark and Elasticsearch brings the power of machine learning, real-time data sources such as social media and more to an Enterprise Search Platform.

+### Read from Elasticsearch using Spark

+TBD

+### Write to Elasticsearch using Kafka and Spark Streaming

+TBD